Tofta, Gotland

 Tofta, also known as Gotlands Tofta, is a populated area, a socken (not to be confused with parish), on the Swedish island of Gotland.
 It comprises the same area as the administrative Tofta District, established on 1 January 2016.

 Tofta is most noted for its long, sandy beach.
-In the north part of Tofta is a military firing range, which is also the location of the annual Gotland Grand National, the world's largest enduro race.
+In the north part of Tofta is a military firing range.

 Geography

 Tofta is the name of the socken as well as the district.
 It is also the name of the small 0.3 km2 village surrounding the medieval Tofta Church, also known as Tofta kyrkby.
 Tofta is on the central west coast of Gotland, situated on a high rocky plateau mostly covered in pine forest, 48%, while 22% of the area is used as farmland.

 In the northwest part of Tofta, between the coastline and road 140, is the Tofta firing range (Tofta Skjutfält).
 It is a military compound, approximately 6 by 2 km, used for training with live ammunition, tanks, artillery and land mines.
 Once a year, the Gotland Grand National, the world's largest enduro race, is held on the range.

 On the Tofta coast are two old fishing villages; Blåhäll to the north and Gnisvärd a bit further south.
 Blåhäll has several caves and Gnisvärd has some of the grandest stone ships on Gotland.
 Inland is the Smågårde village.
 Tofta is most noted for the long sandy beach along the southern coastline.
 It is the second largest and most visited, on Gotland after the Sudersand beach on Fårö.

 As of 2019, Tofta Church belongs to Eskelhem-Tofta parish in Eskelhems pastorat, along with the churches in Eskelhem and Gnisvärd.

 One of the asteroids in the asteroid belt, 11308 Tofta, is named after this place.